 - (a) Elected Officers.
 The elected officers of the Corporation shall be the Chair, Chair-Elect, and Secretary/Treasurer.
 No person shall be elected to the same position for more than two successive years.
 The officers shall be elected annually by the Board of Directors from persons who have served on the Executive Committee.
 Officers and shall take office on the 1st of July following their election.
-If an officer is unable to complete a term, the Board of Directors shall alternate generally between superintendents and Board of Education members.
-Where the Chair or Chair-Elect is a Board of Education member, he or she may continue to be Chair, or Chair-Elect and then Chair, as the case may be, even though he or she is no longer the designated Board of Education member for his or her school district; provided, however, that only the designated Board of Directors meetings. - (b) Non-Elected Officers.
+If an officer is unable to complete a term, the Board of Directors shall fill the vacancy at the next meeting of the Directors.
+The Office of the Chair shall alternate generally between superintendents and Board of Education members.
+Where the Chair or Chair-Elect is a Board of Education member, he or she may continue to be Chair, or Chair-Elect and then Chair, as the case may be, even though he or she is no longer the designated Board of Education member for his or her school district; provided, however, that only the designated Board of Education member from his or her district shall be entitled to vote at Board of Directors meetings. - (b) Non-Elected Officers.
 The immediate past Chair shall serve as a non-elected, but voting officer of the Corporation.
 The Executive Director shall serve as a non-elected and non-voting officer of the Corporation.